nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_create.md

 - The error codes (including other Spine error codes that are outside the scope of this API) are defined in the [Spine Error or Warning Code ValueSet](https://fhir.nhs.uk/STU3/ValueSet/Spine-ErrorOrWarningCode-1)
 - See the 'General API Guidance' section for full on details NRLS [Error Handling](development_general_api_guidance.html#error-handling)

+### Ensuring that masterIdentifier is unique ###

+The masterIdentifier should be unique within the NRLS.
+For more information see the discussion on [Pointer identifiers](/pointer_identity.html).
+The masterIdentifer is a [FHIR identifier](https://www.hl7.org/fhir/datatypes.html#Identifier) and for NRLS the system and value properties are mandatory.

+The system defines how the value is made unique.
+As the FHIR specification says this might be a recognised standard that describes how this uniqueness is generated.

+The NRLS recommends the use of either an OID or a UUID as an Identifier in keeping with the need for the masterIdentifier value to be unique.
+In this case then the system SHALL be "urn:ietf:rfc:3986" (see the [FHIR identifier registry](https://www.hl7.org/fhir/identifier-registry.html) for details) and the value is of the form –

+•	OID -  urn:oid:[oidValue]
+•	UUID - urn:uuid:[uuidValue]

+See the [example](https://www.hl7.org/fhir/datatypes-examples.html#Identifier) OID and UUID based Identifiers from the FHIR specification.